-Condition and context-The County's contingency plan lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of its IT resources.
-In addition, the County did not perform regularly scheduled, comprehensive tests of its contingency plan.
+Condition and context-The County's contingency planning policies and procedures lacked certain key elements related to testing and restoring operations in the event of a disaster or other system interruption of its IT resources.
+Additionally, although the County was performing system and data backups, it did not have documented policies and procedures for securing and testing them to ensure they were operational and could be used to restore its IT resources.